marielle-lopez/flow/README.md

 - Run frontend on port 5173
   - Otherwise, add additional origins to `allowedOrigins` array in `backend/src/main/java/io/nology/flow/config/WebConfig.java`
 - Run backend on port 8080
+- To access API documentation, navigate to this link in your browser: http://localhost:8080/swagger-ui/index.html#/

 ## Resources